sataz-ehl/smartcut/README.md

 ## Version History

+### 1.2
+* [#11](https://github.com/skeskinen/smartcut/pull/11) Allow frame number input instead of time input, by snelg

+Starting from this version the Windows binaries are unsigned.
+This means that you'll probably get a security warning about running unsigned code.
+If this bothers you, you can either use older versions or run the software from source code.

 ### 1.1
 * Cut subtitle tracks
 * Add support for MPEG-2 cutting and more container formats (.flv, .mov, .wmv, .avi)